Future Islands – ‘As Long As You Are’ album review

 Herring’s vocals, too, are more restrained and introspective than we’ve come to expect.
 In ‘As Long’, he’s clearly a man who’s had his wings burned.
 This is nowhere truer than on the brutal ‘I Knew You’ and the haunting ‘City’s Face’.
-These two toxic tales depict the tortured frontman reflecting on his past relationships as he quivers.
-“We walked into the pines / And sat amongst the graves / You told me you’d been fine / Since I poisoned your life,” he sings on the former.
-On the latter he bitterly cries: “I believed, for too long / What you did to me, wasn’t wrong / I grew to hate you / And this place too” over downbeat synth beats.
+These two toxic tales depict the tortured frontman reflecting on his past relationships as he quivers: “We walked into the pines / And sat amongst the graves / You told me you’d been fine / Since I poisoned your life,” on the former while on the latter he bitterly cries: “I believed, for too long / What you did to me, wasn’t wrong / I grew to hate you / And this place too” over downbeat synth stabs.

 There’s real beauty to be found in some of the album’s bleaker moments, too.
 ‘Thrill’ is easily the most heartbreaking ballad Herring has penned, but there’s a real sweetness to its sound.
 Opener ‘Glada’, meanwhile, may deliver the crushing line, “Do I deserve to see the sea again?,” but it does so with lapping, comforting synths.